EmilionR/card-battle-pp2/README.md

 ### Images

 I wanted very simple imagery for this project.
 A standard landscape background for the menu page, a playing board for the game page, and a stylish image for the backside of the playing cards.
-The latter,
+The latter comes with a few different options that the user can select from the menu page.

 ### Wireframe